Why Tolerance Testing For Tableau Is A Game Changer For Business Users

-A regular request from Wiiisdom Ops users is the ability to test (assert) data against a range of values in a data warehouse.
+A regular request from Wiiisdom for Tableau users is the ability to test (assert) data against a range of values in a data warehouse.
 But in a production environment, data is always changing.
 So how can you test the data and detect anomalies?

-Testing this tolerance is possible in Wiiisdom Ops using formulas in Assert Data Rules.
+Testing this tolerance is possible in Wiiisdom for Tableau using formulas in Assert Data Rules.
 In the dashboard below, the number of new customers today is 59.

-Using the formula below, Wiiisdom Ops will test if the value is above 50 and under 70.
+Using the formula below, Wiiisdom for Tableau will test if the value is above 50 and under 70.

 If the test fails at any time, users will be notified that the data in their dashboard has fallen outside its set threshold.